mialachica/Portfolio/README.md

-# www.rish.space

 ----

-This is was created using [my Rish's personal corner on the web](http://rish.space)
+This is was created using [ Rish's personal corner on the web](http://rish.space)

 # Technology